Faculty

 Founding Teacher

-Author of the highly acclaimed book The Art of Practicing: A Guide to Making Music from the Heart, pianist Madeline Bruser is a Juilliard graduate who has trained in mindfulness disciplines for 45 years.
+Author of the acclaimed book The Art of Practicing: A Guide to Making Music from the Heart, pianist Madeline Bruser is a Juilliard graduate who has trained in mindfulness disciplines for over 45 years.
 She has performed as soloist with the San Francisco and Denver Symphony Orchestras and has taught workshops at the Juilliard School and other conservatories throughout the U.S. and Canada.

 Certified Teachers